 This bottle has a unique taste to it, with the first sips being overwhelming, and quickly turning into a light aftertaste that carries a hint of spicy fruit.
 A bottle costs approximately RM282 to purchase, and it comes in 70cl with 40 alcohol in it.

-The Teeling Single Malt Whisky is the third release in the premium range of Teeling expressions, which completes the set of non-age statements of Irish whiskeys.
+The Teeling Single Malt Whisky is the third release in the premium range of Teeling expressions, which completes the set of non-age statements of best Irish whiskeys.
 The Single Malt bottling is made out of handpicked casks with extraordinary elements and taste, creating the best Irish Whisky has to offer.

 This bottle is a remodelled version of the Glen Ord 12 years, set for part of Diageo’s ‘Singleton’ range that was meant to be released in the Japanese market only.
 It is a bottle of fruity and well-composed Singleton, with light and smooth flavours that do not compromise any depth of flavour or fullness of the palate itself.
 The Glen Ord is perfectly matchable with summer fruits and rose petals.